 Early Black Presence in Bristol

 Black people have lived in Bristol for over four centuries.
-We don’t know much about Black residents before the city’s merchants began legally trading people as slaves in 1698.
+We don’t know much about Black residents before the period when the city’s merchants began trading African people as slaves overseas in 1698.
 However, records at Bristol Archives and elsewhere show that black people lived and worked here least a century before then.

 Most of the documents that tell us about the first Black people in Bristol are church records of baptisms, marriages and burials.
 We know about these people because the writers sometimes chose to mention their skin colour or race.
 Some of descriptions used are not acceptable today: words and spellings vary but include ‘blackamoor’, ‘dark’ or ‘negro’ as well as ‘black’.

 Sometimes, we can guess that people were of African descent from their place of birth or their name – for example, the Coromantee people on Africa’s Gold Coast named their children after days of the week.
 However, most records are brief entries that don’t say much about each person and we probably don’t know about all the Black people who lived here in previous centuries.